Almost recognizability by spectrum of simple exceptional groups of Lie type

 Thus, $S$ should be a finite simple exceptional group of Lie type.

 \sect{Completion of the proof}

-By preceding arguments, we have that $S\leq\overline{G}=G/K\leq\Aut S$ and either $S\simeq{E_7(u)}$ or $S\simeq{E_8(u)}$, where $K$~is the soluble radical of~$G$.
+By preceding arguments, we have that $S\leq\overline{G}=G/K\leq\Aut S$, where $K$~is the soluble radical of~$G$ and either $S\simeq{E_7(u)}$ or $S\simeq{E_8(u)}$.
 It appears that the case of $S\simeq{E_8(u)}$ requires a careful study, so it is convenient to have a structure of $GK(E_8(u))$.
 Figure~2 presented below is taken from \cite[Figure~5]{VasVd_cocliques} and gives a compact form of the prime graph of $E_8(u)$ (the definition of the compact form is formulated before Figure~\ref{fig1}).
 Observe that the vector from 5 to $R_4$ and the dotted edge $(5,R_{20})$ mean that $R_4$ and $R_{20}$ are not connected, but if $5\in{R_4}$ (i.e., $q^2\equiv-1\pmod5$), then there exists an edge between 5 and~$R_{20}$.

 The maximal tori of the group $E_8(q)$ were described in \cite{tori}.
 Table~3 gives a cyclic structure for these tori.
 Here we use the same notation as in Table~\ref{tab:table2}.